 - Select Delete from the context menu.

-The Windows Defender icon and its settings will re-appear the next time you login into your System.
+The Windows Defender icon and its settings will re-appear the next time you log in to your System.

 Windows Defender is the best tool to protect your system from any malware attack.
 However, sometimes it may prevent new applications from installing.
 If that’s the case, you can temporarily disable this app.
 In case, you want to install some other anti-malware program; you should permanently disable this application using either the 2nd or 3rd method.
 When you try to invoke some other security program on the system, Windows Defender will automatically disable Real-Time protection.